colah/ByronTrialNotes/daily-notes/day23.md

 * committees:
  * Education & outreach
  * media & communication
- * Logistics by leah Henderson,
+ * Logistics by Leah Henderson,
  * Action Farrah...
 * Who is Leah Henderson?
  * She was a person of interest before hand, arrested.